Weather radar: Polarization

 With more information about particle shape, dual-polarization radars can more easily distinguish airborne debris from precipitation, making it easier to locate tornados.

-With this new knowledge added to the reflectivity, velocity, and spectrum width produced by Doppler weather radars, researchers have been working on developing algorithms to differentiate precipitation types, non-meteorological targets, and to produce better rainfall accumulation estimates.
+These techniques, in addition to the reflectivity, velocity, and spectrum width produced by Doppler weather radars, have enabled researchers to work on developing algorithms to differentiate precipitation types, non-meteorological targets, and to produce better rainfall accumulation estimates.
 In the U.S., NCAR and NSSL have been world leaders in this field.

 NOAA established a test deployment for dual-polametric radar at NSSL and equipped all its 10 cm NEXRAD radars with dual-polarization, which was completed in April 2013.
 In 2004, ARMOR Doppler Weather Radar in Huntsville, Alabama was equipped with a SIGMET Antenna Mounted Receiver, giving Dual-Polarmetric capabilities to the operator.
 McGill University J. S. Marshall Radar Observatory in Montreal, Canada has converted its instrument (1999) and the data were used operationally by Environment Canada in Montreal until its closure in 2018.
 Another Environment Canada radar, in King City (North of Toronto), was dual-polarized in 2005; it uses a 5 cm wavelength, which experiences greater attenuation.
 Environment Canada is converting gradually all of its radars to dual-polarization.
 Météo-France is planning on incorporating dual-polarizing Doppler radar in its network coverage.